hit9/logging.js/README.md

 ---------------

-In a single node process, `logging.get('mylogger')` will always return the same logger object, because allloggers are registered in a global registry after they are created.
+In a single node process, `logging.get('mylogger')` will always return the same logger object, because all loggers are registered in a global registry after they are created.

 ```js
 logging.get('name') === logging.get('name');  // true